Different Types of Family Board Games to keep everyone entertained

 Dice Rolling or Spin the Wheel

-Rolling dice or Spinning the wheel is another popular mechanic in games like Clue, where player movement is determined by the dice or The Game of Life where you spin to move .
-This adds suspense and thrill to the game by introducing an element of randomness.
+Rolling dice or Spinning the wheel is a popular mechanic in games like Clue, where player movement is determined by the dice or The Game of Life where you spin to move .
+This adds suspense and thrill by introducing an element of randomness.

 Resource Management

-Managing resources is another common mechanic, like in Monopoly with money and properties, or Scrabble with letters.
+Managing resources is another common mechanic.
+Games like Monopoly require you to manage money and properties, while word games like Scrabble require management of letters.

 Player interaction